pmorerio/deep-learning-tutorials/README.md

-# MLP, backpropagation and CNN tutorials
+# MLP (with explicit backpropagation) and CNN tutorials
 Code &amp; other stuff